fsngpz/WebScrapingTokopedia/README.md

 The chromedriver in this repository is the chromedriver with version 96.
 Make sure you know the version of your google chrome, then download the chromedriver in [here](https://chromedriver.chromium.org/downloads) and save it to your cloned repository.

+You can modify the ``` time.sleep(n) ``` with the stop time that you like, the longer time that you input, the more successful chance that you get to scrape the information of the product.

 ***Author: Ferdinand Sangap***